-Angler participation remained high on Saturday September 28 with 1,147 boats and 552 bank anglers counted on the flight; however, catch rates dropped to about 0.03 fish kept per angler.
-The final catch for Saturday September 28 was 119 fish kept from 4,447 angler trips, which brought the total catch for the two-day fishery to 643 white sturgeon, or 52% of the guideline from 9,507 angler trips.
+Angler participation increased on Saturday September 19 with 761 boats and 355 bank anglers counted on the flight; however, catch rates dropped to about 0.08 fish kept per angler.
+The total catch for Saturday September 19 was 253 fish kept from 3,261 angler trips, which brought the total catch for the two-day fishery to 699 white sturgeon, or 61% of the guideline from 5,352 angler trips.

-The states held a hearing on October 7 and adopted another retention day on Saturday October 12.
-Although it was unlikely that anglers could access the remainder of the guideline in one additional day, the states were reluctant to set more than one day at a time.
-Effort on October 12 was much less than what occurred in September, with 432 boats and 217 bank anglers participating.
-Catch rates also declined to 0.02 fish kept per angler, and the total catch was 29 white sturgeon kept from 1,544 angler trips.
+The states held a hearing on September 23 and adopted three additional sturgeon retention days on Saturday September 26, Tuesday September 29 and Saturday October 3.
+Although it was unlikely that anglers could access the remainder of the guideline, the states wanted to provide additional opportunity while angler interest and participation remained high.
+In addition, some anglers who were unable to participate on the previous Saturday openers had requested a weekday opportunity.
+Effort declined on Saturday September 26, with 347 boats and 180 bank anglers participating, but catch rates remained steady at 0.07 fish kept per angler.
+The total catch for September 26 was 101 white sturgeon kept from 1,379 angler trips.

-The states held another hearing on October 16 and adopted two more days of sturgeon retention for Saturday October 19 and Thursday October 24.
-The catch expectation was 50 fish total for both days, but the states wanted to provide additional opportunity for sturgeon retention because angler interest and participation remained high in the most recent fishery.
-The states also wanted to provide a weekday angling opportunity for people who were unable to fish on the open Saturdays.
-Weather conditions were windy and rainy on Saturday October 19, and effort dropped to 331 angler trips; however, weather conditions were ideal on Thursday October 24, and sturgeon anglers made 822 trips that day.
-Catch rates were poor on both days, as expected, with an average of 0.01 fish kept per angler trip.
-The total catch for the final two days was 13 white sturgeon kept from 1,213 trips, which brought the total retained catch for the fall retention fishery above Wauna to 685 fish, or 56% of the guideline, from 12,063 angler trips.
-WDFW also estimated that anglers caught and kept 50 fish in the Cowlitz River in 2019.
-During the 2019 retention fishery above Wauna, anglers released 2,315 sublegal, 20 legal, and 646 over-legal white sturgeon and two green sturgeon.
+Effort remained steady on the final two retention days with 270 and 317 boats counted on the respective Tuesday and Saturday flights; however, catch rates declined to an average of 0.02 fish kept per angler trip.
+The total catch for the final two days was 43 white sturgeon kept from 2,363 trips, which brought the total catch for the fall retention fishery above Wauna to 843 fish, or 74% of the guideline, from 9,094 angler trips.
+WDFW also estimated that anglers caught and kept 14 fish in the Cowlitz River in 2020.
+During the 2020 retention fishery above Wauna, anglers released 2,773 sublegal and 714 over-legal white sturgeon.

 Staff from both states intensively monitored the recreational fishery above Wauna.
-Staff conducted effort counts on all five days of the fishery including flights on two days, and samplers observed 263 legal white sturgeon, or 38% of the total catch, and scanned 259 of them for tags.
+Staff conducted effort counts on all five days of the fishery including flights on four days.
+Samplers observed 221 legal white sturgeon, or 27% of the total catch, scanned 196 fish for PIT tags, and detected PIT tags on 43 fish (22%).